-5.5.3.1 Albumin improving transport capacity for drugs
+5.5.3.2 Albumin improving transport capacity for drugs

 Albumin serves as a transport protein for many substances (e.g. bilirubin, drugs).
 It is doubtful whether in the case of hypoalbuminemia there may also be an increase in the "free" unbound (biologically active) fraction of drugs (e.g. coumarin derivatives).
-Since an increase in the free fraction of a substance is most often followed by a more rapid metabolism or an increased elimination of this substance, no critical increase in the concentration of the free substance in plasma is to be anticipated in case of low levels of albumin.
-There is no risk of acute toxic effects resulting from hypoalbuminemia because of rapid migration of the unbound fraction of drugs from the intravascular to the extravascular space, so that a (lowlevel) balance is reached.
-In addition, apparently binding sites for drugs are lost in the production process of human albumin solutions.
+Since an increase in the free fraction of a substance is most often followed by a more rapid metabolism or an increased elimination of this substance, no critical increase in the concentration of the free substance in plasma is to be anticipated in the case of low levels of albumin.
+There is no risk of acute toxic effects resulting from hypoalbuminemia because of rapid migration of the unbound fraction of drugs from the intravascular to the extravascular space, so that a (low-level) balance is reached.
+At present, no assessment is possible regarding the question whether albumin use is clinically beneficial in patients with hypoalbuminemia in view of the non oncotic properties.